Jalanjii/mohjalanji.github.io/_projects/citymapper.md

 ---
 layout: project
-title: "Visualization Tools in Python"
+title: "Paris CityMapper"
-subtitle: "Static & Interactive Viz tools"
+subtitle: "Finding the shortest path between two points in Paris"
 ---

 This project is hosted on Github.
-You can take a look on it at [DataViz GitHub Repo](https://github.com/Jalanjii/dataVisualization)
+You can take a look at it on [pariscitymapper GitHub Repo](https://github.com/Jalanjii/pariscitymapper)